What is Google Business Profile?

 Maintaining high-quality information is essential, so it's important to represent your business consistently with its real-world branding, ensure accurate addresses or service areas, and choose the most relevant categories.

-Having multiple profiles for the same business can cause issues with how your information appears on Google Maps and Search.
+Having multiple profiles for the same business can cause issues with how your information appears on Google.

 It's worth noting that Business Profiles are not eligible for online-only businesses, brands, organizations, or artists.